Minnesota lawmaker who survived shooting shares harrowing account of how the attack unfolded

 After the shooting, both John and Yvette Hoffman underwent surgery, according to officials.
 John Hoffman “is in critical but stable condition; Yvette Hoffman is in stable condition, as well,” the family statement said.

 Minnesota Gov. Tim Walz told reporters at an event Thursday he expected Yvette Hoffman to be released from the hospital that day.
-No one by Yvette’s name is currently at Mercy Hospital, where she had been treated after the shooting, a spokesperson with Allina Health told CNN.
+No one by Yvette’s name is currently at the Twin Cities hospital, a hospital spokesperson told CNN Thursday night.

 ‘We must work together to return to a level of civility’